BGP

 Neighbors

 Neighbors are the routers between which a TCP connection is established.
-You can add, update, or delete IPv4 and IPv6 neighbors.
+You can add, edit, or delete IPv4 and IPv6 neighbors.

 Networks